Psychological Measurement – PSYC 421

 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-There will be 6 Discussions throughout the term.
+Therefore, the student will complete 6 Discussions throughout the term.
 The purpose of Discussions is to generate interaction among students in regard to relevant, current course topics.
 The student is required to post 1 thread of at least 350 words as well as replies of at least 150 words to 2 other students’ threads.
-(CLO’s A–F)
+For each initial thread, the student must support their assertions with at least 1 scholarly citations in APA format.
+Each reply must also incorporate at least 1 scholarly citation in APA format.
+Any sources cited must have been published within the last five years.
+Acceptable sources include the textbook and peer-reviewed journal articles.
+The Bible may also be included as an additional reference citation, in APA format (CLO: A, B, C, D, E, F).

 The student will create a PowerPoint presentation on how to properly conduct a clinical Psychological Interview.
+The presentation must be 8-10 slides of content, not including title and reference slides.
+In addition to the slide visuals, each slide must include an audio recording describing the content of the slide.
 The student must integrate course content and scholarly research into his/her choice of presentation.
-The student will be graded based on his/her presentation’s content, aesthetics, and adherence to current APA formatting.
-(CLO’s B, C and E)
+3 reference citations are required.
+The student will be graded based on his/her presentation’s content, aesthetics, and adherence to current APA formatting (CLO: B, C, E).

-Within this course, students will be required to read and interact with the textbook within the third party platform, Smartbook.
-Students must complete each reading and item in the textbook in order to earn the points associated with the assigned reading.
-(CLO’s A–F).
+Within this course, the student will be required to read and interact with the textbook within the third party platform, Smartbook.
+The student must complete each reading and item in the textbook in order to earn the points associated with the assigned reading (CLO: A, B, C, D, E, F).